zachmay/inventorium/report.md

 software maintenance.
 Even adding new features to an existing piece of software is in many ways a maintenance task, since that new code has to coexist with pre-existing code.

-In that light, dynamic languages like PHP, Python, or Ruby, that currently dominate server-side web application development, are ill-equipped to facilitate software development that occurs largely in the maintenance phase of the software development life cycle.
+In that light, dynamic languages like PHP, Python, or Ruby, languages that currently dominate server-side web application development, are ill-equipped to facilitate software development that occurs largely in the maintenance phase of the software development life cycle.
 Being unable to depend on compile-time type checking is a serious problem.
 In that regard, Haskell is a step up, but no more than a language like Java.

 However, Haskell's other benefits are also valuable.
-The Servant and Persistent libraries demonstrated that its advanced type system could be leveraged to great practical effect in the domain of web API development.
-In fact, even if it only came down to eliminating the possibility of null pointer exceptions, Haskell would be a huge improvement, but its pure semantics and functional paradigm are powerful tools for writing code that is easy to reason about and refactor, factors that are particularly useful during software maintenance.
+The Servant and Persistent libraries demonstrat that Haskell's advanced type system can be leveraged to great practical effect in the domain of web API development.
+In fact, even if it only came down to eliminating the possibility of null pointer exceptions, Haskell would be a huge improvement.
+In my experience, its pure semantics and functional paradigm are powerful tools for writing code that is easy to reason about and refactor, issues that are particularly important during software maintenance.

-While it may be too soon to recommend moving development teams to a language as radically unfamiliar as Haskell, it was quite exciting to see how effective it could be in the sort of programming that makes up the day-to-day work in my corner of the industry.
-My hope is that languages like Elm help the paradigm of strongly-typed, pure functional programming languages to make in-roads into the web application development world.
+While it may be too soon to recommend moving development teams to a language as radically unfamiliar as Haskell, it was quite exciting to see how effective it could be in this domain that makes up the day-to-day work in my area of the industry.
+My hope is that languages like Elm can help strongly-typed, pure functional programming languages to make in-roads into the web application development world.

 ## References

 1. "Architectural Styles and the Design of Network-based Software Architectures".
 Fielding, Roy.
 2000. (https://www.ics.uci.edu/~fielding/pubs/dissertation/fielding_dissertation.pdf)

 2. "Type-level Web APIs with Servant" (http://www.andres-loeh.de/Servant/servant-wgp.pdf)

 3. "Haskell 2010 Language Report".
 Simon Marlow, ed. (https://www.haskell.org/onlinereport/haskell2010/)

 4. "Type-Level Literals". (https://downloads.haskell.org/~ghc/7.10.1/docs/html/users_guide/type-level-literals.html)

 5. "QuickCheck".
 Koen Claessen. (https://github.com/nick8325/quickcheck)

+6. "HSpec: A Testing Framework for Haskell".
+Simon Hengel. (http://hspec.github.io/)

-6. "Introducing BDD".
+7. "Introducing BDD".
 Dan North. (http://dannorth.net/introducing-bdd/)
-7. "HSpec: A Testing Framework for Haskell".
-Simon Hengel. (http://hspec.github.io/)

 8. "HSpec-Wai".
 Fujimura Daisuke, Simon Hengel. (https://github.com/hspec/hspec-wai#readme)

 9. "The Elm Architecture".
 Evan Czaplicki. (https://github.com/evancz/elm-architecture-tutorial)